smildiner/bipolar/README.md

 1. Download the code in the `R` folder and the empirical data (upon request from researchers).
 2. Run the R scripts in the following order:
   1. `1_fit_mhmm.R`: fit the Bayesian multilevel HMM on the empirical data.
-  2. `2_analyse_main_results.R`: analyse the main results from fitting the Bayesian multilevel HMM on the empirical data.
+  2. `2_main_results.R`: main results from fitting the Bayesian multilevel HMM on the empirical data.
+  3. `3_supp_results.R`: supplementary results from fitting the Bayesian multilevel HMM on the empirical data.
-  3. `3_run_simulation.R`: run the simulation.
+  4. `4_run_simulation.R`: run the simulation.
-  4. `4_analyse_simulation_results.R`: decode and analyse the simulation results.
+  5. `5_analyse_simulation_results.R`: decode and analyse the simulation results.

 Notice that the simulation is computationally intensive; it was run in the [Dutch National Supercomputer Snellius](https://www.surf.nl/en/dutch-national-supercomputer-snellius) using a single node with 128 cores.